 While bright colors are cute and festive, you might want to opt for something darker for your main outfit.
 Especially if you tend to have a hole in your lip.
 Think wine spills…

-Shoes can make our break any wine country outfit.
+Shoes can make our break any wine tasting outfit.
 But style isn’t king here, remember comfort is key in regards to what to wear wine tasting.
 You’re going to be doing a lot of walking and standing when you’re visiting wine country so comfy shoes can make or break your mood…at least it does for me.
 I never suggest wearing athletic shoes outside of the gym or the jogging trail so you can pack them for your workouts but please don’t wear them for wine tasting.
 Instead, opt for causal tennis shoes, boat shoes, boots, sandals or even flip flops.
 The latter might be rough if you plan to hike out among the vines but it can be done.
 I do it all the time!

 OMG!
-Always have a pair of sunglasses – no matter what your wine country outfits are.
+Always have a pair of sunglasses – no matter what your wine tasting outfits are.
 Going in and out from the tasting room to the vines kills my eyes… I can only assume it’s not only me.

 I have a problem with bags and purses, there I’ve admitted it.
 But, when it comes to what to wear wine tasting I don’t.
 The heavier the bag, the worse the experience.
 Ok, not really.
-But, I hate carrying and keeping up with a huge bag so either skip it all together or carry a cute, cross-body bag or clutch that pairs with your wine country outfits.
+But, I hate carrying and keeping up with a huge bag so either skip it all together or carry a cute, cross-body bag or clutch that pairs with your wine tasting outfits.
 I prefer the cross-body bag since after a little wine the clutch might be left behind.
 (I may have done that a time or two.)
 Better yet, find a cross-body bag that doubles as a clutch.

 When it comes to what to wear wine tasting, ALWAYS skip the perfume and cologne.
 You want to smell the wines…and so do the people around you.
 Perfume and cologne can impede this from happening.
 And ladies, either do an all day lip-stain that won’t rub off when you sip or skip the lipstick altogether.
 It pairs terribly with wine glasses.